-Intensive resistance training can elevate steroid secretion in both males & females but, as seen above, we’re simply not built for the muscular bulk and explosive strength of those who were born with a Y chromosome – and the female limit is a long, long way behind the male maximum.
+INTENSIVE RESISTANCE TRAINING can elevate steroid secretion in both males & females but, as seen above, we’re simply not built for the muscular bulk and explosive strength of those who were born with a Y chromosome – and the female limit is a long, long way behind the male maximum.

-Men have a massive upper-body strength advantage, but women do (somewhat) better with our lower-body muscles.
+MEN HAVE MASSIVE UPPER BODY STRENGTH ADVANTAGE, but women do (somewhat) better with our lower-body muscles.
 Females generally have 40% less skeletal muscle than males on the top half; 33% less below the waist.
 These data are often wrongly reported – it means men have 66% more upper-body muscle than women, and 50% more lower-body muscle.

-They also have a lower-body strength advantage.
+MEN ALSO HAVE LOWER BODY STRENGTH ADVANTAGE.
 A 70kg elite male athlete can squat 35% more weight than a 70kg elite female; this goes up to 57% more when both athletes are 120kg.

-Men’s muscles are more solid, due to a higher proportion of Type 2 fast-twitch fibres.
+MEN’S MUSCLES ARE MORE SOLID, due to a higher proportion of Type 2 fast-twitch fibres.
 This type of muscle fibre contains a lot of protein but not much blood.
 It can expand/contract rapidly with great force and generate its own energy, but it draws on the rest of the body for oxygen.
 Because of this, Type 2 muscle fibres get tired more quickly.
 Although it varies by body type & genetics, men’s muscles are, proportionally, about 50% more Type 2 than women’s.

-Women’s Type 1 muscle fibres protect health.
+WOMEN’S TYPE 1 MUSCLE FIBRES PROTECT HEALTH.
 Type 1 (slow-twitch) fibres are more loosely packed and have their own capillaries.
 This means they can keep going for a long time.
 They interact with other metabolic processes, which helps to protect against insulin resistance and heart disease, supports the immune system and promotes hormonal functions.

-Women activate both types of fibre.
+WOMEN ACTIVATE BOTH TYPES OF FIBRE.
 Olympic athletes aside, both female & male bodies use Type 1 fibres first, then shift to Type 2 when those get fatigued – but women have been found to switch between the two throughout exertion.
 This is the secret of our famed endurance: not the slow-twitch fibres themselves, but neuromuscular activity which uses all the fibres.

-Women are 9/10 as fast as men.
+WOMEN ARE 90% AS FAST AS MEN.
 Across all speed events, women consistently achieve 90% of the men’s speeds.
 This seems to be where our multi-tasking muscle fibres come good, but they still can’t close that 10% gap.

+MUSCLES OF THE REPRODUCTIVE SYSTEM.
 You don’t see much about them in the fitness blogs, do you?!
 These incredible organs are lined with muscles so powerful that they can squeeze a baby out, and so elastic that they can stretch to accommodate the baby & placenta, etc, while holding them safe – and then return to shape.

-The vagina is not a ‘hole’.
+THE VAGINA is not a ‘hole’.
 It’s a muscular tube connecting internal organs to the outside world.
 Around the mucosal lining is a folded layer of smooth muscle.
 Another layer wraps lengthways around that, so the vagina can stretch & hold in all directions.

-The uterus is a thick-walled muscular organ with no fewer than three layers of folded muscles going in different directions.
+THE UTERUS is a thick-walled muscular organ with no fewer than three layers of folded muscles going in different directions.
 Together, they’re called the myometrium.

-Men don’t have any such awesome muscles in their reproductive organs.
+MEN DON’T HAVE any such awesome muscles in their reproductive organs.
 They feel strong contractions during orgasm, as women do, but theirs are localised bursts while our whole uterus & vagina contract in waves – more often and for longer, if we’re lucky.

-Surprise, surprise, women’s are thinner & softer than men’s – apart from around our reproductive organs, where they can be phenomenally strong and elastic.
+WOMEN’S ARE THINNER AND SOFTER than men’s – apart from around our reproductive organs, where they can be phenomenally strong and elastic.
 At puberty our ligaments become “lax” compared to men’s.
 This would seem to be a hormonal effect designed to facilitate separation of the pelvic bones for childbirth – pity it weakens all of the ligaments all of the time, as our “laxity” causes joint instability.
 It’s responsible for a high number of sporting injuries.

-We’re more flexible, due to that same laxity.
+WOMEN ARE MORE FLEXIBLE, due to that same laxity.

-Our backs don’t support our boobs very well.
+WOMEN’S BACKS HAVE TO SUPPORT THE WEIGHT OF BREASTS.
 This gave one bicycle designer a headache, and is the reason for women’s ubiquitous lower back pain.

-Nature doesn’t care who works at the office/factory, who can fight the hardest or how many different tasks a person can do.
+NATURE DOESN’T CARE who works at the office/factory, who can fight the hardest or how many different tasks a person can do.
 Nature doesn’t care if your back hurts.
 Nature doesn’t care if men get diabetes and have heart attacks, or if women’s bones break in later life.
 All nature cares about is propagating the species – it doesn’t even matter if most of the young die (look at turtles!)
 As long as a species has more than enough young to replace itself, and keeps those young alive long enough to reproduce themselves, it’s a job well done as far as nature cares.

 Humans are very, very successful in this respect.

-Women are not weak.
+WOMEN ARE NOT WEAK.
 Like all other mammals, we need a female sex and a male sex because that’s how we keep the species going.
 Females sacrifice some physical force in favour of reproductive fitness, because it takes a hell of a lot of specialised strength & stamina to gestate, birth and nurture young mammals.
 As it goes, women have evolved compensatory strategies (some on this page, more in later posts!)
 This is a spectacular testament to the all-round power & awesomeness of women … and of men.
 When we work as a team, we’re unstoppable.

-Women are not the weaker sex.
+WOMEN ARE NOT THE WEAKER SEX, JUST DIFFERENT.
 Blokes aren’t built to grow live human beings out of their own body tissues, recover almost immediately and spend the next year feeding said infant with their own bodily fluid.
 They’re male.
 Women are definitely weak when judged against male bone & muscle performance – but you try judging males against the female performance.
 It is strange that we’ve defined physical strength & weakness in terms of what men’s bodies can do … but that’s patriarchy, I guess!